1. Conceptual Underpinnings

 Khan (2010) developed the idea of a link between limits on violence and agreements around the allocation of rents.
 He argued that so-called “good governance” is neither necessary nor achievable in developing countries; rather, development is typically realised through a productive sharing of rents between a ruling coalition and an emerging class of capitalist investors.
 Whitfield et al. (2015) analyse such ‘political settlements’ in African countries and highlight critical factors that have supported or undermined industrial policy.
 These include the distribution of power within the ruling coalition, whether it is more centralised or fragmented, as well as how power is distributed between the ruling coalition and rival elites.
 Hickey and Izama (2019) explore whether ‘best-practice’ reforms assist positive development outcomes within developing countries such as Uganda, given recent changes in political-settlement dynamics.
 They conclude that best practice reforms have resulted in fragmentation of governance.

 Kelsall and Hickey also set out a framework for categorising different types of political settlement and show how different kinds of development intervention are likely to be more effective in some settlements than others.
 Kelsall (2018) provides an example of country-level political settlements analysis for the case of Tanzania.
 Similarly, Kelsall (2020) provides a sector level political settlements analysis.
 He compares different African countries experiences in reducing maternal mortality where the ruling party has gained a majority and finds that ‘dominant developmental’ political settlements are most effective for implementing health policies.
-For more detail on political settlements see (Kelsall and vom Hau, 2021).

 When analysing anti-corruption strategies in political settlements, Khan, Andreoni and Roy (2019) argue that feasible anti-corruption strategies in typical developing-country contexts cannot be solely based on the conventional transparency, accountability and enforcement approach.
 This is because these contexts typically have power dynamics that allow for a wide range of individuals to violate the rule of law.
 The authors instead call for bottom-up anti-corruption strategies.
+Building on this, Khan and Roy (2022)advocate for a power, capabilities and interests approach to anti-corruption.
+They argue that there are many opportunities to enhance and create effective horizontal checks in sectors where anti-corruption can also improve development and welfare.

 Political competition and its effects on development outcomes has been another important focus of political economy analysis.
 Khan (2005) finds that there is no difference globally between democracies and autocracies in their development outcomes.
 Other studies find significant variation between different types of democratic system with young democracies tending to act in less developmental ways than well-established democracies (Keefer 2005).